 Sign up for our newsletter and stay in the know.

 Early signs can include unproductive attempts at vomiting, visible belly distention and increasing depression.
-As ethanol intoxication develops, the pet can stagger and become disoriented.
-Eventually, profound neurological depression, weakness, coma, low body temperature and/or seizures can be seen.
+As ethanol intoxication develops, the dog can stagger and become disoriented.
+Eventually, after consuming dough a dog may show profound neurological depression, weakness, coma, low body temperature and/or seizures can be seen.
 Death is usually due to the effects of alcohol rather than from the stomach distention, however, the potential for the dough to trigger life-threatening Gastric Dilatation and Volvulus (GDV or “bloat”) or intestinal obstruction should not be overlooked.
 [See: Bloat, the Mother of All Emergencies]

-Blood alcohol levels can be obtained through a laboratory, but are generally not used in a veterinary setting; a presumptive diagnosis is usually made based on history of exposure and presenting clinical signs.
+Blood alcohol levels can be obtained through a laboratory, but are generally not used in a veterinary setting; a presumptive diagnosis is usually made based on history of exposure (you know the dog ate dough) and presenting with symptoms.
 Other disease processes that can present in a similar way include GDV, other intestinal foreign bodies, ethylene glycol ingestion (antifreeze) and ingestion of antidepressants.

-Vomiting may be induced with recent ingestion in animals not showing clinical signs, although the glutinous nature of bread dough may make removal by this method difficult.
-In animals where vomiting has been unsuccessful, gastric lavage may be attempted (“flushing” the dog’s stomach with water while he is under anesthesia).
+Vomiting may be induced with recent ingestion in dogs not showing clinical signs, although the glutinous nature of bread dough may make removal by this method difficult.

-Pets that present with the additional signs of alcohol toxicity first need to be stabilized and have any life-threatening conditions corrected before attempts are made to remove the dough.
+Dogs that show additional signs of alcohol toxicity first need to be stabilized and have any life-threatening conditions corrected before attempts are made to remove the dough.
 Alcohol toxicity is managed by correcting metabolic problems, managing heart abnormalities and helping the pet maintain his normal body temperature.
 Fluid therapy is administered to help enhance elimination of the alcohol from the blood stream.

 Luckily, the dog I treated this past weekend did not require surgery.
 We supported him with IV fluids and took serial X-rays to monitor the passage of the dough, ensuring no complications developed.
 Aside from a pizza dough hangover, he made a full recovery in 36 hours.

-As always, prevention is the best treatment: If you have a fabulous baker boy (or girl) in your home, be extra conscientious during the rise!
+As always, prevention is the best treatment: If you have a fabulous baker in your home, be extra conscientious during the rise!
+Be sure to safely store baking goods away from dogs and watch out for counter surfing pups.